 - Donating to artists to make sculptures or creating your own in your garden, garage, or workshop.

 Brick waste typically classes as non-hazardous construction waste or ‘bulky’ waste – due to its weight.
 Sometimes used and broken bricks and rubble are also referred to as inert waste, which makes up most construction, demolition, and excavation waste.
 Thankfully, bricks are easily recyclable once taken to the appropriate facility.

 Who invented bricks?

-Bricks have been used for construction purposes long before documented history – as a result, we do not know who first invented them – only that they were used in just about every continent in the world.
+Bricks have been used for construction purposes long before documented history.
+Therefore, we don’t know who first invented them – only that they’ve been used in just about every continent in the world.
 Archaeologists first discovered bricks at an ancient settlement in Turkey – believed to have been built as early as 7000 BC.